 To recap, a typical Pecha Kucha session at an event consists of around an hour of back-to-back presentations, each 400 seconds long.
 There’s no time allocated for questions during the session, and (unless people start throwing stuff) no participation during each presenter’s time on stage.

 My defense is brevity.
 Because all presentations are purposefully short, I like to describe Pecha Kucha as speed dating for ideas.
 The Pecha Kucha design purposely and explicitly excludes formal Q&A during the session, with the clear expectation that presentations will spark dialogue outside the session.

 In other words, unlike the claims of many a traditional presentation with an obligatory Q&A session tacked on the end, a Pecha Kucha event doesn’t pretend to provide an interactive experience.
 Rather, a single Pecha Kucha provides a rapid introduction to a topic, an idea, or an experience that acts as a jumping off place for stimulated viewers to start learning more via engagement after the presentation.
 A single fifty minute session can expose attendees to multiple powerful, interesting, and entertaining ideas and viewpoints, and leave plenty of time during the rest of the event for captivated individuals to seek out presenters for further discussions.

 Short, sweet, and to the point.
-That’s why I like Pecha Kucha!
+That’s why PK (Pecha Kucha) is OK.

 Want to experience Pecha Kucha as applied to the world of event professionals?
 Then you owe it yourself to attend EventCamp Twin Cities next month (September 8-9, Minneapolis, MN) for our Pecha Kucha session, moderated by yours truly.
 Here are the scheduled presentations from a variety of event professionals!